TypiCMS/Base/README.md

 ### URLs

-This kind of URLs are managed by the CMS:
+These kind of URLs are managed by the CMS:

 **Modules:**